Why Seeing Photos of Ourselves Disappoints Us

 1. Use the mere exposure effect to your advantage.

 Because we know that repeated exposure to a stimulus facilitates liking, we can use the mere exposure effect to increase our liking for our own photographs.
 However, research shows that exposures of shorter durations are more effective at increasing liking than longer duration exposures (Bornstein, 1989).
 Using a photograph as a background photo on your cell phone, or rapidly scanning through photographs of yourself, may provide repeated short exposures and may increase liking for those photographs.
-Alternatively, you may consider using a photo app which allows you to take a mirror-image photograph.
+Alternatively, you may consider using a photo app that allows you to take a mirror-image photograph.

 2. Take a selfie.